raklokesh/ILQR_TwoLinkArm_Reaching/Readme.md

 The initialization of control actions at each time step was obtained by modeling the problem as an infinite horizon LQR.
 The reaching trajectories due to this control are unsatisfactory as shown in the [initial animation](https://github.com/Rakshith6/ILQR_TwoLinkArm_Reaching/blob/master/AnimateLinksInitial.mp4.avi) and figure below (red trajectories).

 ## ILQR controller
 The controller actions were optimized iteratively using methods described in (2).
-The final control solutions shown in the figure below and animated in [final animation](https://github.com/Rakshith6/ILQR_TwoLinkArm_Reaching/blob/master/AnimateLinksFinal.mp4.avi) were reached under 10 iterations for all targets.
-Trajectories from selected iterations are shown in grey (dark to light in increasing iteration number).
+The final control solutions shown in the figure below (blue trajectories) and animated in [final animation](https://github.com/Rakshith6/ILQR_TwoLinkArm_Reaching/blob/master/AnimateLinksFinal.mp4.avi) were reached under 10 iterations for all targets.
+Trajectories from selected inbetween iterations are shown in grey (dark to light in increasing iteration number).

 ![](https://github.com/Rakshith6/ILQR_TwoLinkArm_Reaching/blob/master/Trajectory_AllTargets.png)